Definition and Types of Adverb | Parts of Speech

 • She walked more slowly than her friends.

-• The car is a park at a nearer location.
+• The car is parked at a nearer location.

 Examples: